wndhydrnt/saturn-bot/docs/commands/run.md

       --repository stringArray   Name of a repository to apply the tasks to.
                                  Filters of a task aren't executed if this flag is set.
                                  Can be supplied multiple times.
-      --task stringArray         Path to a file to read Tasks from.
-                                 Can be supplied multiple times.
 ```